Kirk, one of our cleanroom engineers, works on a hard drive data recovery case in our data recovery lab.

 Hard Drive Firmware Repair – Fix It!

 This is usually the easiest part.
 Having achieved access and proper diagnosis, all that needs to be done is to replace the corrupted areas of the firmware with stuff from the healthy doppelganger.
-It helps having over 100,000 hard drives in the building: Gillware’s professional hard drive data recovery engineers have lots of candidates for donor firmware.
+It helps having over 100,000 hard drives in the building: Gillware’s engineers have lots of candidates for donor firmware.
 We also have to hope that it wasn’t the unique production defect lists or in-factory calibrations that suffered the hit.
 We also need the read/write heads to be healthy.
 Sometimes the reason the firmware is corrupted in the first place is because the read/write heads are bad.
-Even though we could read the firmware and figure out what we want to do, these heads just won’t cut it and now we need an internal hard drive data recovery.
+Even though we could read the firmware and figure out what we want to do, these heads just won’t cut it and now we need an internal data recovery.

 Hard Drive Internal Component Repair

 Our head cleanroom engineer Mike performs a hard drive data recovery operation.